CUBRID/cubrid-manual/en/admin/admin_utils.rst

     *   *volcmnts*: Comment to be written in the volume header.
 It contains information on the additional volume to be created.
 The specification of the comment on a volume can also be omitted.

     *   *volpurp*: The purpose for which the volume will be used.
-It can be either permanent data (default option) or temporary. *For backward compatibilty, all old keywords, data, index, temp, or generic are accepted. temp stands for temporary data purpose, while the rest stand for permanent data purpose*.
+It can be either permanent data (default option) or temporary. *For backward compatibility, all old keywords, data, index, temp, or generic are accepted. temp stands for temporary data purpose, while the rest stand for permanent data purpose*.

     *   *volnpgs*: The number of pages of the additional volume to be created.
 The specification of the number of pages of the volume cannot be omitted; it must be specified.
 The actual volume size is rounded up to the next multiple of **64 sectors**.